SpiralBL0CK/BlackLotus-analysis-stage2-bootkit-rootkit-stage/README.md

 we than call against strlen again on the same string , i guess this is just bc on next line precisly , ```  v6 + v4 * v5; ``` we do v4*v5 which is like i guess some way of having unicode strings i guess

+Anyway an than we allocate memory again using gEfiBootServices + 64 which we previously enocuntered which solved to AllocatePool

 =============================================================================

 For wayyy later after i learn how to debug this there's a part in the rootkit where it looks for a certain pettern as it can be seen in the images